spiritlake/ares-extras/README.md

 You can install plugins directly from the game using `plugin/install <name>`.

-> **Note:!** Many plugins require some additional manual install steps.
+> **Note:** Many plugins require some additional manual install steps.
 Be sure to check the README file in each plugin's folder for detailed information on installation and configuration.

 ## Themes